sparkfabrik/company-playbook/content/guides/local-development-environment-configuration.md

 * https://github.com/aacebedo/dnsdock
 * https://github.com/sparkfabrik/dinghy-http-proxy

-Both projects are used by our internal docker-compose projects and they basically are in place to provide a direct connection from your localhost to containers just by using a `.loc` tld domain.
+Both projects can be used alternately by our internal docker-compose projects and they basically are in place to provide a direct connection from your localhost to containers just by using a `.loc` tld domain.
 *It is important to remember* that all `.loc` domains are taken in charge from the dns resolvers, not just `sparkfabrik.loc`.

-The big difference here is that `dnsdock` can be easily used on Linux because your host can access docker containers network (eg: you can access a container by using its ip) but the same is not achievable on MacOS or Windows WSL because the networks are implemented in a very different way and between you and the containers exists a Linux VM.
+The big difference here is that `dnsdock` can be easily used on Linux because your host can access docker containers network (eg: you can access a container by using its ip) but the same is not achievable on MacOS or Windows WSL because the networks are implemented in a very different way (in order to reach the containers you need to go through a Linux VM).

-Dinghy http proxy instead try to resolve the problem from a different perspective, proxying the http requests to the containers and giving back the response, by exposing the ports 80/443 on your host + an UDP port to resolve DNS queries.
+Dinghy http proxy instead tries to resolve the problem from a different perspective, proxying the http requests to the containers and giving back the response, by exposing the ports 80/443 on your host + an UDP port to resolve DNS queries.

-You can see how they work watching the following swimlanes.
+You can see how both of these approaches work watching the following swimlanes.

 ### DNSDOCK

-DNSDock to know which containers it shuold manage it inspects a label or env variable exposed by containers, specifically:
+DNSDock to know which containers it should manage it inspects a label or env variable exposed by containers, specifically:

 ```